openshift/microshift/README.md

 ### Building

-You can locally build MicroShift using one of two methods, either using a container build (recommended) on Podman or Docker:
+You can locally build MicroShift using one of two methods, either using a container build (recommended) on `podman` or Docker:

 ```sh
 sudo yum -y install make golang